needle-mirror/com.unity.addressables/Documentation~/builds-full-build.md

 The default remote load path is `http://localhost/` appended with the current profile BuildTarget variable.
 You must change this path to the base URL at which you plan to load your Addressable assets.

 Use different [profiles](profiles-introduction.md) to set up the remote load path as appropriate for the type of development, testing, or publishing you are doing.
-For example, you could have a profile that loads assets from a localhost server for general development builds, a profile that loads assets from a staging environment for QA builds, and one that loads assets from your Content Delivery Network (CDN) for release builds.
-Refer to [Hosting](AddressableAssetsHostingServices.md) for more information about configuring hosting.
+For example, you might have a profile that loads assets from a localhost server for general development builds, a profile that loads assets from a staging environment for QA builds, and one that loads assets from your Content Delivery Network (CDN) for release builds.

 > [!NOTE]
-> When running your game in the Editor, you can use the __Use Asset Database__ Play Mode Script to bypass loading assets through the remote or local load paths.
+> When running your game in the Editor, you can use the __Use Asset Database__ Play mode Script to bypass loading assets through the remote or local load paths.
 This can be convenient, especially when you don't have a localhost server set up.
 However, it can hide group configuration and asset assignment mistakes.

 ## Set up remote content builds